The Secret of Contentment

-When King David testifies, “He makes me to lie down in green pastures,” it’s not the shepherd forcing a “lie-down” on the sheep (v.2).
-Sheep do not lie down to eat.
-Rather, because they’re already full and completely satisfied—the sheep can rest in the verdant pastures.
+When King David testifies, “He makes me to lie down in green pastures,” it’s not the shepherd forcing a lie-down on the sheep (v.2).
+Sheep do not eat while lying down.
+Rather, because they’re already full and completely satisfied—sheep can rest in verdant pastures.

 Next, David poetically describes the conscientious shepherd leading his sheep to still waters.
 This makes sense, if you understand that sheep are frightened of everything—loud noises—unexpected movement.
-Rushing water has both; and, sheep will not drink there.
-The shepherd makes a point to know every pool suitable for the refreshment of his sheep.
-He leads them to water that is neither too swift nor too stagnant where his sheep will be at ease and can drink freely.
+Rushing water has both and sheep will not drink there.
+The shepherd intentionally knows every pool suitable for the refreshment of his sheep.
+He leads them to water that is neither too swift nor stagnant where his sheep will be at ease and can drink freely.

-The hallmark of a good shepherd is his ability to choose the proper path for the sheep.
-Sheep don’t worry about which path to follow.
-They are never in a quandary in regard to choosing a path or whether they are going in the right direction.
-They simply follow the shepherd.
+The hallmark of a good shepherd is his ability to choose the proper path for the flock.
+Sheep don’t worry.
+They are never in a quandary.
+Sheep simply follow the shepherd.